-- ✓ Describe how the evidences of observations will be documented. - Observers will conduct three mini observations (two by the supervisor and one by the peer observer) of approximately 20-30 minutes each.
-Because these are shorter sessions, the supervisor will make note of the components observed in order to identify "look fors" in the next mini observation by the supervisor.
-The final observation is a full observation conducted by the supervisor consisting of a full class or lesson observation. - Other professionals may use a similar process above to those in TPGES or may use modified "site-visit" approach if more fitting to the appropriate OPGES framework and the role of the observee. - All observations must be documented (evidence, feedback) on district-approved observation forms.
+- For TPGES: - Observers will conduct three mini observations (two by the supervisor and one by the peer observer) of approximately 20-30 minutes each.
+The final observation is a full observation conducted by the supervisor consisting of a full class or lesson observation. - For Both TPGES and OPGES: - Other professionals may use a similar process above to those in TPGES or may use modified "site-visit" approach if more fitting to the appropriate OPGES framework and the role of the observee. - All observations must be documented (evidence, feedback) on district-approved observation forms.